top of page

 Unlike other animals, humans are particularly susceptible to absorbing and internalising culturally shared information.
 We are culture sponges.

-As historian Yuval Noah Harari explains in his book Sapiens, culture is humanity's killer adaptation that has enabled us to adapt to virtually any environment, change that environment to suit our needs and ultmatly take o
+As historian Yuval Noah Harari explains in his book Sapiens, culture is humanity's killer adaptation that has enabled us to adapt to virtually any environment, change that environment to suit our needs and ultmatly take over the world (for better or worse).

-the imagination - the ability to think of alternatives to the way things are, to conceive of better ways of doing things and shift values and beliefs.
+One of the other side-effects of our culture-prone species is the evolution of the imagination - the ability to think of alternatives to the way things are, to conceive of better ways of doing things and shift values and beliefs.
 While tradition is humanity's anchor, people always have their eye out for things that will help them live fuller lives.

 With semiotics we tap into this potential to help brands and organisations develop unique and compelling propositions and stories that make change possible.